We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 The waste(including valuables)mainly consists of waste plastic, waste oil, and sludge (see G2).

-The domestic final disposal volume increased to 0 tons from 56 tons in FY2022.
+The domestic final disposal volume remained the same as in FY2023 at 0 tons.
 The waste recycling rate reached 100% (see G3).

 We will continue working to reduce waste volumes, boost in-house recycling rates, and recycle waste into resources at our overseas sites.